Modica Sicily, Italy Travel Guide

 Local SIM cards provide cost-effective mobile data and local calls.
 Major providers include TIM, Vodafone, WindTre, and Iliad.
 Present your passport for registration.
 Prices for tourist plans typically start around €20-€30.

 Italian is the official language.
-English is common in tourist areas and among younger generations, but less so with older locals.
+English is common in tourist areas and among younger generations, but not as much with older locals.

 For cash withdrawals, ATMs ("Bancomat") are widely available 24/7.
 Bank branches generally operate Monday to Friday, 8:30 AM to 1:30 PM, with shorter afternoon hours.